-Recyclers have a word for this kind of well-intentioned, but ultimately harmful, behavior: It’s called “wish-cycling.”
-The apt term seems to have been coined by Bill Keegan, president of a recycling company in Shakopee, Minn., and it’s loosely defined as “the practice of tossing questionable items in the recycling bin, hoping they can somehow be recycled.”
+Recyclers have a word for this kind of well-intentioned, but ultimately harmful, behavior: It’s called “wishcycling.”
+The apt term seems to have been coined by Bill Keegan, president of a recycling company in Shakopee, Minnesota, and it’s loosely defined as “the practice of tossing questionable items in the recycling bin, hoping they can somehow be recycled.”

 Most recycling plants these days rely on complex machinery to sort and process our recyclables.
 These machines are designed to recognize and appropriately divert a specific set of items — namely, the items accepted by your local recycling program.
-When things like plastic cling, shredded paper or bottle caps get tossed in with proper recycling items, it can jam up the machinery.
-It’s not uncommon to have workers spend up to a few hours fixing the issue, grinding the whole operation to a halt and temporarily preventing any other items from being recycled.
+When things like cling plastic film, shredded paper, or bottle caps get tossed in with proper recycling items, it can jam up the machinery.
+It’s not uncommon to have workers spend up to a few hours fixing the issue, grinding the whole operation to a halt, and temporarily preventing any other items from being recycled.

 We’ve all heard the saying “time is money,” right?
 Well, the time wasted on fixing clogged machinery and having an entire recycling plant put on pause while the issue is fixed ends up costing taxpayers money — and potentially jeopardizing recycling plant operators’ relationship with the commodities market.

-In London, Canada, Jay Stanford, director of environment, fleet and solid waste, estimated the annual costs of improper recycling and wish-cycling at around $250,000.
+Director of Environment, Fleet and Solid Waste for London, Canada, Jay Stanford estimated the annual costs of improper recycling and wishcycling to be around $250,000 (in 2015).
 That’s a hefty price tag for this crossed-fingers approach to recycling.